Adam Scott (golfer): PGA Tour

-2016

 Scott started the season well with a runner-up finish at the CIMB Classic during the wrap-around 2016 season.
 He then followed this up during February 2016, with another runner-up placing at the Northern Trust Open, where despite a final hole chip-in birdie, he finished a shot behind winner Bubba Watson.

 On 28 February 2016, Scott won his 12th PGA Tour title with victory at The Honda Classic played at PGA National Golf Club.
 He won by a single stroke over Sergio García to end a near two-year winless drought.
 This was also Scott's first win with the short putter, following the long putter ban issued in 2016, in over five years since the 2010 Singapore Open.
-A notable footnote to Scott's victory was also that he became on the first player to make a quadruple bogey on the weekend and win the tournament, since Phil Mickelson at the 2009 Tour Championship.
+A notable footnote to Scott's victory was also that he became the first player to make a quadruple bogey on the weekend and win the tournament, since Phil Mickelson at the 2009 Tour Championship.
 The win moved Scott back into the world's top ten, at number nine.

 The following week, Scott claimed back-to-back victories with a one stroke victory at the WGC-Cadillac Championship.
 This was Scott's second victory in a WGC event and was the first time in his career, he had claimed back-to-back wins.
 He had begun the final round, three strokes back of overnight leader Rory McIlroy, but shot a three-under round of 69 and had to hole a six-foot putt for the par on the final green to take the victory.
 This coming after Scott made two double-bogeys on the front nine on the third and fifth holes to fall behind the leaders, but then followed this up with six birdies in his next nine holes.
 The win moved Scott up to number six in the rankings.

 In April, Scott announced that he would not be participating in the 2016 Olympic Games, citing 'an extremely busy playing schedule'.
 International Golf Federation chief executive Peter Dawson branded Scott's decision, as well as other high-profile golfers, 'regrettable', while Gary Player said players who chose to opt out of playing in Rio de Janeiro were 'hurting' the game.
 However, Scott's fellow countryman Marcus Fraser rushed to his defence, branding criticism of his decision 'absolute garbage'.

-2017

 In September 2017, Scott's part-time caddie Steve Williams announced that he would no longer be working for him after the end of the year, saying that he wanted to go back to having a full-time caddie from the start of 2018 onwards.

-2019

 In December 2019, Scott won the Australian PGA Championship for the second time in his career.
 It was his first win since the 2016 WGC-Cadillac Championship.

-2020

-In February, Scott won the Genesis Invitational at the Riviera Country Club in Pacific Palisades, California.
-This was his first win on the PGA Tour in nearly four years.
+In February 2020, he claimed his first title on the PGA Tour in nearly four years, winning the Genesis Invitational at the Riviera Country Club in Pacific Palisades, California.